In-Season Hockey Training

 Wouldn’t it be great to be the player who has a ton of spark come game time, is flying past other players, and has full energy in the 3rd period when the games matter most?

-This is all made possible with our innovative FRESH FACTOR™ system that was engineered using the latest research in the sports science world to help hockey players play every game at 100% energy.
+This is all made possible with our innovative QuickTwitch™ system, which was engineered using the latest research in the sports science world to help hockey players play every game at 100% speed and energy.

 The easy-to-follow weekly schedule guarantees all-around performance development no matter what age, current playing level, or access to equipment you have.
 And we show you exactly how to execute it all around your busy in-season schedule!